PointCloudLibrary/pcl/doc/tutorials/content/gpu_people.rst

 Detecting people and their poses using PointCloud Library
 ---------------------------------------------------------
 In this tutorial we will learn how detect a person and its pose in a pointcloud.
-This is based on work from Koen Buys, Cedric Cagniart and Anatoly Bashkeev.
+This is based on work from Koen Buys, Cedric Cagniart, Anatoly Bashkeev and Caroline Pantofaru, this has been presented on ICRA2012 and IROS2012 and an official reference for a journal paper is in progress.

 This shows how to detect people with an Primesense device, the full version working on oni and pcd files can be found in trunk.
 The code assumes a organised and projectable pointcloud, and should work with other sensors then the Primesense device.

   .. image:: images/gpu/people/ss26_1.png
     :width: 400 pt